alejandrochang/Algorithms/DOM/dom.md

 ```

 ### parentNode and  parentElement
 parentNode and parentElement both grab the parents HTML element and returns it for manipulation

-### childNode and childElement
+### childNode and children
 childNode returns a node list including breaks and whitespace.
-While childElement returns the actual HTML element for manipulation.
-Use childElement when looking for child
+While children returns the actual HTML element for manipulation.
+Use children when looking for child.

+### firstChild and firstElementChild
+firstChild returns whitespace
+firstElementChild returns the first HTML element

-###
+### lastChild and lastElementChild
+lastChild returns whitespace
+lastElementChild return the last HTML element